microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 ### [Get-MgIdentityGovernanceTermsOfUseAgreementFileLocalizationVersion](Get-MgIdentityGovernanceTermsOfUseAgreementFileLocalizationVersion.md)
 Read-only.
-Customized versions of the terms of use agreement in the Azure AD tenant.
+Customized versions of the terms of use agreement in the Microsoft Entra tenant.

 ### [Get-MgIdentityGovernanceTermsOfUseAgreementFileLocalizationVersionCount](Get-MgIdentityGovernanceTermsOfUseAgreementFileLocalizationVersionCount.md)
 Get the number of the resource

 ### [Get-MgIdentityGovernanceTermsOfUseAgreementFileVersion](Get-MgIdentityGovernanceTermsOfUseAgreementFileVersion.md)
 Read-only.
-Customized versions of the terms of use agreement in the Azure AD tenant.
+Customized versions of the terms of use agreement in the Microsoft Entra tenant.

 ### [Get-MgIdentityGovernanceTermsOfUseAgreementFileVersionCount](Get-MgIdentityGovernanceTermsOfUseAgreementFileVersionCount.md)
 Get the number of the resource